nosolosw/voltage-divider/README.md

 voltage-divider
 ===============

-simple example on how a voltage divider works
+An interactive example on how a voltage divider works.